-Direct operating costs consist of direct and indirect labor costs, occupancy costs, data center hosting fees, cloud services, content acquisition costs, depreciation and amortization, travel, telecommunications, computer services and supplies, realized gain (loss) on forward contracts, foreign currency revaluation gain (loss), and other direct expenses that are incurred in providing services to our customers.
+Direct operating costs consist of direct and indirect labor costs, occupancy costs, data center hosting fees, content acquisition costs, depreciation and amortization, travel, telecommunications, computer services, and supplies, realized gain (loss) on forward contracts, foreign currency remeasurement gain (loss), and other direct expenses that are incurred in providing services to our clients.

-Direct operating costs were \$51.5 million and \$43.5 million for the years ended December 31, 2022 and 2021, respectively, an increase of \$8.0 million or approximately 18%.
-These cost increases primarily supported our growth initiatives.
-The increase in Direct operating costs includes direct and indirect labor related costs primarily on account of higher headcount and salary increases of \$5.6 million; depreciation and amortization of capitalized developed software of \$1.0 million; cloud services of \$0.4 million, content costs of \$0.3 million, severance cost of \$0.3 million, an unfavorable impact of foreign exchange rate fluctuations of \$0.3 million and other direct operating costs of \$0.1 million.
-Direct operating costs as percentage of total revenues were approximately 65% and 62% for the years ended December 31, 2022 and 2021, respectively.
-The increase in direct operating costs as a percentage of revenues during the year was primarily due to an increase in direct operating costs, offset in part by an increase in revenues.
+Direct operating costs were \$43.5 million and \$38.4 million for the years ended December 31, 2021 and 2020, respectively, an increase of \$5.1 million or approximately 13%.
+These cost increases primarily supported our current and growth initiatives.
+Direct operating costs increases include labor related costs of \$5.6 million, higher amortization of capitalized developed software and depreciation of \$0.8 million, and a reversal of a one-time charge of \$0.4 million in the prior year for an assessment of retroactive foreign social security contributions that was successfully adjudicated.
+These cost increases were offset in part by the favorable impact of foreign exchange rate fluctuations of \$0.6 million, and continuing cost optimizations resulting in a reduction of occupancy and technology related costs of \$1.1 million.
+Direct operating costs as percentage of total revenues were approximately 62% and 66% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs as a percentage of revenues during the year was primarily due to increased revenue, offset in part by an increase in direct operating costs.

-Direct operating costs for the DDS segment were \$35.1 million and \$31.8 million for the years ended December 31, 2022 and 2021, respectively, an increase of \$3.3 million or approximately 10%.
-These cost increases primarily supported our growth initiatives.
-The increase in Direct operating costs includes direct and indirect labor related costs primarily on account of higher headcount and salary increases of \$2.4 million; severance cost of \$0.3 million, cloud services of \$0.2 million, an unfavorable impact of foreign exchange rate fluctuations of \$0.2 million and other direct operating costs of \$0.2 million.
-Direct operating costs for the DDS segment as a percentage of DDS segment revenues were approximately 62% and 60% for the years ended December 31, 2022 and 2021, respectively.
-The increase in direct operating costs of the DDS segment as a percentage of DDS segment revenues were approximately 62% and 60% for the years ended December 31, 2022 and 2021, respectively.
-The increase in direct operating costs of the DDS segment as a percentage of DDS segment revenues during the year was primarily due to an increase in direct operating costs, offset in part by an increase in revenues.
+Direct operating costs for the DDS segment were \$31.8 million and \$28.5 million for the years ended December 31, 2021 and 2020, respectively, an increase of \$3.3 million or approximately 12%.
+These cost increases primarily supported our current and growth initiatives.
+Direct operating costs increases include labor related costs of \$4.1 million, a reversal of a one-time charge of \$0.4 million in the prior year for an assessment of retroactive foreign social security contributions that was successfully adjudicated, and other increases of \$0.3 million.
+These cost increases were offset in part by the favorable impact of foreign exchange rate fluctuations of \$0.6 million, and continuous cost optimization resulting in a reduction of occupancy and technology related costs of \$0.9 million.
+Direct operating costs for the DDS segment as a percentage of DDS segment revenues were approximately 60% and 68% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs of the DDS segment as a percentage of DDS segment revenues were approximately 60% and 68% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs of the DDS segment as a percentage of DDS segment revenues were approximately 60% and 68% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs of the DDS segment as a percentage of DDS segment revenues were approximately 60% and 68% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs of the DDS segment as a percentage of DDS segment revenues were approximately 60% and 68% for the years ended December 31, 2021 and 2020, respectively.
+The decrease in direct operating costs of the DDS segment as a percentage of DDS segment revenues during the year was primarily due to increased revenue, offset in part by an increase in direct operating costs.